wazuh/wazuh-documentation/source/pci-dss/configuration-assessment.rst

 Below are some PCI DSS requirement use cases that can be met with the SCA module.

-- PCI DSS 2.2.4 requires that only necessary services, protocols, daemons, and functions are enabled, and all unnecessary functionality is removed or disabled.
-An example of a system service that may be abused if it is misconfigured is IP forwarding.
+- PCI DSS 2.2.4 requires enabling only necessary services, protocols, daemons, and functions to remove or disable all unnecessary functionality.
+IP forwarding is an example of a system service that may be abused if misconfigured.
 When IP forwarding is configured on a device, it may serve as a router to be abused.

    In order to perform checks for this specific use case, the SCA module has check 18081 **Ensure IP forwarding is disabled** for Ubuntu 14.04 endpoints.
 When an SCA scan runs, you can detect if this use case is satisfied.